Android-for-Python/Camera4Kivy/README.md

 ### Install Camera4Kivy on iOS

-`toolchain pip install camera4kivy`
+`toolchain pip3 install camera4kivy`

 #### Run Time Permissions

 Permission to use the camera and save images is **required** by iOS.
-To enable permissions edit `<project>-ios/<project-Info.plist`, this file is created by Xcode.
+To enable permissions edit `<project>-ios/<project-Info.plist`.
 Add some or all of these:

 To enable use of the Camera add:
 ```